-Bachelor of Business Administration (BBA) in Hospitality Management (3.5 years) with specializations in Luxury Brand Management, Event Management, Sales and Marketing, and New Venture Creation
+Bachelor of Business Administration (BBA) in Hospitality Management (3.5 years) with specializations in Luxury Brand Management, Event Management, and Sales and Marketing

 Diploma in Hospitality Management (1 year) is an exit point of the BBA for students who complete only the first semester of courses and internship

-Bachelor of Business Administration (BBA) in Event, Sport and Entertainment Management (3.5 years) with specializations in International Sport Management, International Entertainment Management, Sales and Marketing and New Venture Creation.
+Bachelor of Business Administration (BBA) in Event, Sport and Entertainment Management (3.5 years) with specializations in International Sport Management, International Entertainment Management, and Sales and Marketing.